-When merchants don’t create a proper campaign budget, this often results in an aversion to experimentation.
-In reality, experimentation is a marketing necessity as merchants must go through a bit of a process of trial and error in targeting the right consumers, honing in on the right messaging and testing out similar campaign components to see what works best.
+When merchants don’t create a proper campaign budget, they may feel averse to experimentation.
+But experimentation is a marketing necessity because it takes trial and error to target the right consumers, home in on the right message, and test out similar campaign components to see which ones work best.
 This is at the heart of what it means to A/B test advertising efforts.
-Without the wiggle room to experiment and test out different elements, a campaign is destined to walk a well-worn path and generate mediocre results, at best.
+Without the wiggle room to experiment and test out different elements, a campaign is destined to walk a well-worn path and generate mediocre results at best.

-Additionally, when marketers are only given a small experimental budget and it doesn’t immediately produce prosperous results, retailers can end up prematurely writing the experiment off as a failure instead of progress.
+Additionally, when marketers only have a small experimental budget and their campaign doesn’t immediately produce prosperous results, retailers can end up prematurely writing the experiment off as a failure instead of progress.

 Experimentation means that failures are already written into the design.
-Sometimes, marketers (and businesses more broadly) must fail in order to find out what works.
+Sometimes, marketers (and businesses) must fail in order to find out what works.

-For instance, if a retailer is trying to increase traffic to their website, it may be necessary to experiment with PPC advertising, only to examine the data and find that content production is actually a more fruitful path to follow.
+For instance, if a retailer wants to increase traffic to their website, they may experiment with PPC advertising, only to examine the data and find that content production is actually a more fruitful path to follow.

-The bottom line here is that merchants must build in a generous budget for experimentation if they are to optimize their campaign and generate a meaningful ROI.
+Build in a generous budget for experimentation for your marketing campaigns to optimize their campaign and generate a meaningful ROI.

-Sometimes, the failure of a marketing campaign all comes down to mindset.
-Too often, retailers will come up with an idea that they are adamant will work, but reality proves quite the opposite.
-Nonetheless, they insist on continuing to move forward with the concept.
+Sometimes, the failure of a marketing campaign comes down to mindset.
+Too often, retailers will come up with an idea that they are adamant will work, but reality proves the opposite.
+Nonetheless, they insist on moving forward with the concept.

-When it comes to building a successful marketing campaign, egos must be checked at the door.
-Moreover, it is critical to gain input from all parties involved, including vendors, employees, customers and the like.
+When you’re trying to build a successful marketing campaign, check your ego at the door.
+It is critical to gain input from all parties involved, including vendors, employees and customers.

 Moreover, in the digital age of marketing, data has become the guiding light for all campaigns.
 A data-driven approach is a necessity in today’s marketing ecosystem.
-Therefore, it is imperative to identify the most important marketing metrics for a business’s campaign aims and overall objectives.
+It’s imperative to identify the most significant marketing metrics for a business’s campaign aims and overall objectives.

-The point here is that flexibility is key to developing a winning marketing campaign.
+Flexibility is key to developing a winning marketing campaign.
 While an idea might sound fantastic on paper, it may not work so well in practice.
-Therefore, considering the input of various other campaign players and objectively analyzing campaign data should come before an individual's pride or insistence.
+Place the input of various other campaign players and objective campaign data analysis before individual pride or insistence.